yunijeong5/MadeInVSCode/README.md

-Branch logs: Feature D is even more awesome than feature A or feature B or feature D.
+Branch logs: Feature D ihan feature A or feature B or feature D.

 [Branches]
 main